-Sifu Craig Kiessling is also the sole person behind this website – the design, development, writing, SEO (Search Engine Optimization), etc. (he did the same thing for Hiyaa – the Martial Arts Podcast, his day-job as an SEO Manager for a top-notch agency, his personal website and other side projects as well).
+Sifu Craig Kiessling is also the sole person behind this website – the design, development, writing, SEO (Search Engine Optimization), etc. (he did the same thing for Hiyaa – the Martial Arts Podcast, his day-job as an SEO Manager for a top-notch agency, his personal website, his Sifu’s website – Kung Fu Connection and more.

 Martial Arts History